kubernetes/website/docs/admin/admission-controllers.md

 ### NodeRestriction

 This plug-in limits the `Node` and `Pod` objects a kubelet can modify.
 In order to be limited by this admission plugin, kubelets must use credentials in the `system:nodes` group, with a username in the form `system:node:<nodeName>`.
-Such kubelets will only be allowed to modify their own `Node` API object, only modify `Pod` API objects that are bound to their node and only create mirror pods for their own [static pods](/docs/tasks/administer-cluster/static-pod/).
+Such kubelets will only be allowed to modify their own `Node` API object, and only modify `Pod` API objects that are bound to their node.
+Future versions may add additional restrictions to ensure kubelets have the minimal set of permissions required to operate correctly.

 ## Is there a recommended set of plug-ins to use?